soloclouddeveloper/dendron_notes/pro_cloud_dev.md

       - All conditions are optional but at least one condition is required.
     - > The object's time spent set at the original storage class counts towards any minimum storage duration that applies for the new storage class.

 - Using security mechanisms that identify vulnerabilities and protect services and resources (e.g., Identity-Aware Proxy [IAP], Web Security Scanner)
 - Responding to and resolving vulnerabilities, including those identified by Artifact Analysis and Security Command Center
 - Storing, accessing, and rotating application secrets, credentials, and encryption keys (e.g., Secret Manager, Cloud Key Management Service, Workload Identity Federation)
 - Authenticating to Google Cloud services (e.g., Application Default Credentials, JSON Web Token [JWT], OAuth 2.0, Cloud SQL Auth Proxy, AlloyDB Auth Proxy)
 - Managing and authenticating end-user accounts (e.g., Identity Platform)
 - Securing cloud resources using Identity and Access Management (IAM) roles for service accounts
 - Securing service-to-service communications (e.g., Cloud Service Mesh, Kubernetes Network Policies)
 - Running services with least privileged access
 - Securing application artifacts using Binary Authorization

 ### **1.3 Storing and accessing data.
 Considerations include:**
   -  Selecting the appropriate storage system based on the volume of data and performance requirements
+      - Cloud Storage
+        - Infinite scale, unlimited amount of objects
+        - Max Object size = 5 TB
   -  Designing appropriate schemas for structured databases (e.g., AlloyDB, Spanner) and unstructured databases (e.g., Bigtable, Datastore)
   -  Understanding the implications of eventual and strongly consistent replication of AlloyDB, Bigtable, Cloud SQL, Spanner, and Cloud Storage
   -  Creating signed URLs to grant access to Cloud Storage objects
   -  Writing data to BigQuery for analytics and AI/ML workloads